IT21058578/ds-project/codebase/readme.md

 1. All file names should use hyphen seperated lowercase names.
 Eg: Auth Controller.ts -> auth-controller.ts
 2. Do not sub-divide src directory unless necessary.
 Most services might only have one set of routes, controllers and services which makes dividing it unnecessary.
+3. Prefer writing interfaces over types unless absolutely necessary.
+All interfaces must be prefixed with I- eg; ITokenFamily
+4. Import order should be

+   1. Express or React imports
+   2. 3rd Party Library Imports
+   3. Our custom stuff
+   4. Constants and Types
+   5. Styles if any